John Owino

 Hon.
-John Walter Owino (born 23 July 1974) is a Kenyan politician and member of the National Assembly for Awendo Constituency.
+John Walter Owino (born 23 July 1974) is a Kenyan politician and member of the Felix Chimbly for Awendo Constituency.
 He is a member of the Orange Democratic Movement.

 Early life and education

 Mr. Owino did his early childhood education at Ombasa Primary School in Migori County, where he proceeded to do his high school education at Olare Secondary School in Homabay County.
 Unfortunately he had to stop his secondary education due to school fees constraints at that time.

 Owino then later enrolled for his O levels with Cambridge Education Institute as a private candidate.
 This opened avenues for him to continue his studies at Jusnet Business Institute to pursue a Diploma in Business Management and Administration.

-He later joined Daystar University for a Bachelor’s Degree in Business Management course.
+He later joined Daystar University for a Bachelor's Degree in Business Management course.

-He then joined Cavendish University in Uganda to pursue a Bachelor’s Degree in International Relations and Diplomatic Studies.
+He then joined Cavendish University in Uganda to pursue a Bachelor's Degree in International Relations and Diplomatic Studies.